Quantitative stochastic homogenization and large-scale regularity: The first-order correctors

 with the property that, for every $z\in\Zd$ and $\a\in\Omega$,

 If $S = \R$ then we typically call $F$ a \emph{stationary random field} or just \emph{stationary field}.
 If $S=\Rd$ then we may say that $F$ is a \emph{stationary vector field}. \end{definition}

 If $F$ is an $S$--valued stationary random field, we typically keep the dependence of $F$ on $\a$ implicit in our notation and just write $F(x)$.
-Of course, the canonical process~$\a \mapsto \a$ is itself the most obvious example of a stationary random field, as is any function of~$\a$ which commutes the translation.
+Of course, the canonical process~$\a \mapsto \a$ is itself the most obvious example of a stationary random field, as is any function of~$\a$ which commutes with translations.

 \begin{definition}[Stationary random potential field] \emph{A stationary random potential field} is an $\Rd$--valued stationary random field $F$ such that,~$\P$--a.s.~in~$\a\in\Omega$, the vector field $F(\cdot,\a)$ is the gradient of a function in $H^1_{\mathrm{loc}}(\Rd)$.
 In this case we can write $F(x,\a) = \nabla u(x,\a)$.
 We denote the collection of stationary random potential fields by $\mathbb{L}^2_{\mathrm{pot}}$. \end{definition}